 a serif typeface (e.g. Times), 10 point.
 Every author is followed by

-his/her affiliation and email address, centered between the
+his/her affiliation (organization, name of city and state), optional ORCID number and email address, centered between the

 acknowledgements or thanks here, but place them in the optional

 "Acknowledgement" section (see 2.2.5 Acknowledgements).